 the mysterious Mr. Smith

-The inability for people to communicate properly with one another and harboring their secrets is at the heart of the book this book very much about the mind and spirit.
-This theme is brought up as early as the first section when Karl attempts to get his mother to confess her involvement of the prison escape "[Mrs. Andinnian] had always been a strangely independent, secretive woman: and such women, given to act with the daring independence of man, but not possessing man's freedom, may at time drift into troubled seas.
-Karl greatly feared it must be something of this kind."
+The inability for people to communicate properly with one another and harboring their secrets is at the heart of this book very much about the mind and spirit.
+This theme is brought up as early as the first section when Karl attempts to get his mother to confess her involvement of the prison escape "[Mrs. Andinnian] had always been a strangely independent, secretive woman: and such women, given to act with the daring independence of man, but not possessing man's freedom, may at time drift into troubled seas."
 The words dishonor and disgrace occur throughout the novel.
 The characters are fearful of tarnished reputations, afraid of how they will be viewed by others if they ever open up with total candor.
 Clinging to these secrets not only leads to depression but it makes them physically ill.
 Lucy, Mrs. Grey, Adam, and Margaret Sumnor all succumb to what amount to psychosomatic ailments.
 Some of them are chronic, some of them prove fatal.
 All because no one is willing to speak the truth.

 |The busybody Theresa Blake spies on|